Viking Tour

 Sunday, July 14, 2013: The Great Fogbank, Atlantic Ocean

-You never know what the weather has in store for you when you"re on the open ocean.
-Since we left Boston the Veendam has been surrounded and engulfed in a thick white fog.
+You never know what the weather has in store for you when you're on the open ocean.
+Since we left Boston, the Veendam has been surrounded and engulfed in a thick white fog.
 So thick we cannot see the wake left by the ship.
-When the ship sails in fog it must sound it's foghorn at regular intervals, day in and day out.
+When the ship sails in fog, it must sound its foghorn at regular intervals, day in and day out.
 We have lived with this blast of the ship's very loud foghorn since leaving Boston.
-It's eerie sailing in the open ocean completely surrounded in fog and the incessant foghorn is driving us crazy.
+It's eerie sailing in the open ocean completely surrounded in fog, and the incessant foghorn is driving us crazy.

 Tuesday, July 16, 2013: Bonne Bay, Newfoundland